aroundthistime/TIL/optimization/README.md

 - Enable text compression (set Content-Encoding in response header from the server)
     - gzip: Use deflate internally + extra (higher compression)
     - deflate
+- Remove unused code from the bundle
+    - Check Coverage tab inside devtools to see the percentage of code actually being used.
+        - Coverage tab shows the percentage of code used at least once till the moment.
+The percentage would start low and increase as user starts interacting with the page.
+        - Coverage tab could be hidden by default (click more tools button)
+    - PurgeCSS
+        - Remove unused css codes (considered as "unused" if the css code doesn't include any keyword)
+        - The keyword could be extracted from element tags, content, classnames, etc.
+        - The rule for extracting the keywords could be customized.

 ### 4. Preconnect to required origins
 - Pre-setup tasks for connecting to important 3rd party origin which could take a lot of time (DNS search, TCP hand-shaking, ..)